Fares – Effective April 3, 2017:

 Q. How do I use my Reduced Fare ID on Metro’s Services?

-A. Show your Reduced Fare ID to the operator when boarding Metro’s fixed route buses to use your reduced fare pass, 10-ride card or cash fare.
+A. Show your Reduced Fare ID to the operator when boarding Metro’s fixed route buses to use your reduced fare pass, card or cash fare.

 Q. I lost my Reduced Fare ID.
 Do I need to fill out another application?